Machine learning techniques in joint default assessment: Modelling dependent defaults

 \subsection{Exchangeable Bernoulli mixture model}

-{Usually, $\boldsymbol{\psi}$ is a latent variable and has a factor structure to model common and idiosyncratic factors that affect defaults.
-Here we depart from this model because we can observe the factors driving default probability.
-We suppose that the distributions of individual defaults, $q_i(\bm{\psi})$ in Definition \ref{BMM} are functions of a set of observable covariates $\XX$, thus we write $q_i(\XX)$.
-Since the vector of covariates $\XX$ is common to all obligors we assume that there is only one distribution of default probabilities, i.e. $q_i(\XX)=h(\XX)$.
-Because default probabilities are conditionally independent given a single common mixing variable $Q=h(\XX)$, that represents the distribution of individual default probabilities of obligors, we assume the Bernoulli mixture model defined below.}
+{ Usually, $\boldsymbol{\psi }$ is a latent variable and has a factor structure to model common and idiosyncratic factors that affect defaults.
+Here we depart from this model and we assume that the distributions of individual defaults, $q_{i}(\bm{\psi})$ in Definition \ref {BMM} are the same function of the same set of random covariates $\boldsymbol{X}$ , thus we write $q(\boldsymbol{X})$.
+We therefore assume that there is only one distribution of default probabilities, i.e. $q(\boldsymbol{X} )=h(\boldsymbol{X})$ for all $i$.
+We interpret this as modelling a "homogeneous" group of obligors.

+Formally, {since default probabilities are conditionally independent given a single common mixing variable $Q=h(\boldsymbol{X})$, that represents the distribution of the individual default probabilities of obligors, we assume that the Bernoulli mixture model is exchangeable.}}

-\begin{definition} Given a random variable $Q$, the random vector $\bm{Y}=(Y_1,\dots,Y_d)^{\prime }$ follows an exchangeable Bernoulli mixture model with mixing variable $Q$ with support on $[0,1]$, if conditional on $Q$ the default indicator $\bm{Y}$ is a vector of independent Bernoulli random variables with $\mathbb{P}(Y_i =1 |Q )=Q$. \end{definition} Usually the mixing variable is assumed to be beta distributed and it is not directly observable.
-Since $Q=Q_h=h(\XX)$ is function of a vector of observable covariates $\XX$, the realizations of $Q_h$ are functions of the realizations of $\XX$, $q_i=h(\xx_i)$ and therefore the conditional defult probability is
+\begin{definition} Given a random variable $Q$, the random vector $\bm{Y}=(Y_1,\dots,Y_d)^{ \prime }$ follows an exchangeable Bernoulli mixture model with mixing variable $Q$ with support on $[0,1]$, if conditional on $Q$ the default indicator $\bm{Y}$ is a vector of independent Bernoulli random variables with $\mathbb{P}(Y_i =1 |Q )=Q$. \end{definition}